 People looking to retire should consider two basic housing options well in advance.

 The first option is to sell the large home and downsize to a more affordable and more manageable place.
 This choice can have major advantages in later years.
 Especially for those who have large multi-level homes that can be expensive to maintain.

 The other option is to renovate to include features such as walk-in bathtubs, shower seats and lever-type door and tap handles, which will make the house more liveable and enjoyable in your later years.

 Hopefully during your peak earnings period you took out a life insurance policy to protect your spouse and family financially in the event of your early death.
 If that’s not the case, then you’ll discover that life insurance can be expensive when you’re nearing retirement age.

 However, depending on your current assets, a life insurance policy may be an invaluable part of your estate plan.
 There are a number of companies that offer life insurance at competitive rates to individuals up to the age of sixty-four.
 If your sixty-fourth birthday is not far off, this is something you could consider.

 Did you enjoy golfing or fishing or stamp collecting in your leisure time while you were working?

-Whether it’s working part-time to earn extra income, or volunteering your time and energy to a worthwhile organization, you’ll want to find something to do that keeps you active, engaged, and feeling relevant and vital during your retirement.
+Some retirees enjoy working part-time to earn extra income, or volunteering their time to a worthwhile organization.
+You’ll want to find something to do that keeps you active, engaged, and feeling relevant and vital during your retirement.